varasat/IplatoTest/README.md

 Setup:
 - Add the newIplatoCodingTest folder at the base of your server
-- Edit the \newIplatoCodingTest\Engine\Db.php file with the details of the Database used for this task
+- Edit the /newIplatoCodingTest/Engine/Config.php file with the details of the Database used for this task (the config data is sent to \newIplatoCodingTest\Engine\Db.php)
 - Import the MySQL database contained in Iplato.sql

 Basic testing steps :